flyark/AFM-LIS/README.md

 Make sure you have Jupyter Notebook running in an environment that has all the necessary dependencies installed.
 If you encounter any dependency-related issues, refer to the `Requirements` section to ensure all required packages are installed.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.

 ## Reference

-"Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer", Ah-Ram Kim, Yanhui Hu, Aram Comjean, Jonathan Rodiger, Stephanie E. Mohr, Norbert Perrimon. bioRxiv (2024) https://www.flyrnai.org/tools/fly_predictome/web/
+Kim AR, Hu Y, Comjean A, Rodiger J, Mohr SE, Perrimon N. "Enhanced Protein-Protein Interaction Discovery via AlphaFold-Multimer" bioRxiv (2024) doi: XXXXX

+FlyPredictome
+https://www.flyrnai.org/tools/fly_predictome/web/